asdofindia/GithubToTelegram/README.md

 * Modify the chat name you want messages sent to
 * Modify the apps you want to track on github
 * Edit `grambot.sh`.
 Put the directory of tg-cli where TGDIR is assigned.
 Avoid trailing slash.
 If you use bash instead of zsh, you may have to change the magic hashbang in the first line to `#!/bin/sh`
 * Within your tg-cli installation, you need to edit the `config.sample` to create a profile for the bot.
-Refer [https://github.com/vysheng/tg/blob/master/config.sample](this file).
+Refer [this file](https://github.com/vysheng/tg/blob/master/config.sample).
 If you don't want to do this, just remove "-p kl" from grambot.sh

 ### Run ###